E-commerce

 The most useful KPIs

-• First response time: time before the first handling.
+• First response time: the delay before the first handling.

 • Resolution time: total time until the case is resolved.